 5. Music For The Masses (1987)

 Worst Part Of It: It might be a bit too much stadium appeal but in the end it’s called Music For The Masses, so we’ve all been warned about its less subtle appeal.
-And somehow, Pimpf is still a quite odd choice for an album closer.
+And somehow, Pimpf is still quite an odd choice for the album closer.

-Best Part Of It: The switch in production duties from long-time friend and Mute boss Daniel Miller to David Bascombe who previously worked with PETER GABRIEL and TEARS FOR FEARS surely had an impact.
+Best Part Of It: The switch in production duties from long-time friend and Mute boss Daniel Miller to David Bascombe- who previously worked with Peter Gabriel and Tears For Fears – surely had an impact.
 Everything’s bigger and more massive on the group’s sixth studio album.
-They left the path of the dark industrial sound of their past two records just in time to finally break the US market with great synthpop anthems.
-DEPECHE MODE never balanced the thin line between alternative and mainstream pop better than on this LP.
+They left the path of the dark industrial sound of their past two records just in time to finally break into the US market with great synthpop anthems.
+Depeche Mode never balanced the thin line between alternative and mainstream pop better than on this LP.